zedlopez/ifm/The Recipe Book.md

 ### See Also

-- [Lighting] for heightened hearing in darkness, and the rest of &quot;Four Stars&quot;.
+- [Lighting] for heightened hearing in darkness, and the rest of "Four Stars".

 ## Passers-By, Weather and Astronomical Events